 Me: I can’t believe you didn’t recognise Big Ron from EastEnders!

-Sue: He’s the best extra in this.
-You can see why he went onto better things.
-I bet the rest of them never worked again.
+Sue: He’s definitely the best extra in this.
+You can see why he went on to better things.

-The Daleks suicide squad head for the Movellan ship.
+The Dalek suicide squad approaches the Movellan ship.

 Sue: Jesus Christ.